 And pigeons inspire art like this beauty on imgur from paulfkwalsh:

-If you would take a glance back at the title of this post, you might recollect an initial, subconscious thought that the “MAD” of “MAD Pigeon Respect” stood for some sort of ultraexciting acronym, and what could it be, and how will it be developed, and how exciting!
+If you would take a glance back at the title of this post, you might recollect an initial thought that the “MAD” of “MAD Pigeon Respect” stood for some sort of acronym, and what could it be, and how will it be developed, and how exciting!

 And if you weren’t thinking those things, don’t feel guilty; but please do take the next few days to sharpen your subconscious skills.

-The truth of the matter is that my snazzy I-accidentally-bought-a-German keyboard (significant difference) autocorrected Mad to MAD and then me and my multiple personalities just went with it in hopes that your subconscious skills were up to par.
+The truth of the matter is that my snazzy I-accidentally-bought-a-German keyboard autocorrected Mad to MAD and then me and my many personalities just went with it.
 Don’t feel bad, but do be more observant.

-Maybe today take the time to thank your local pigeon.
+And maybe today take the time to thank your local pigeons, who, as it currently stands: suck less than crows.

 Peace and Blessings,